-This subsection exposed only noise with static spectrum.
-There are also characterizations for noise with dynamic spectrum during the time, and noises which are fundamentally transient, like clicks and chirps.
-The former are easily modeled by an impulse relatively isolated, while chirps are not in fact a noises, but a fast scan of some given frequency band~\cite{Cook}.
+This subsection discussed only noises with static spectra.
+There are also characterizations for noises with a dynamic spectrum along time, and noises which are fundamentally transient, like clicks and chirps.
+The former are easily modeled by an impulse relatively isolated, while a chirps is not in fact a noise, but a fast scan of some given frequency band~\cite{Cook}.